Africa | Asia | South America

-Les assists &Beyond’s Public Relations team with hosting media and is often invited to international conferences as a keynote speaker to talk about the company’s successful business model.
-Recently, he recently represented &Beyond at a workshop where he discussed the release process and post-release management of jaguars in wildlife territories in Argentina.
-Prior to the workshop, he was invited to Corrientes to deliver a talk on the significance of veterinarians in wildlife translocations.
+Today, Les continues assists &Beyond’s Public Relations team with hosting media and is often invited to international conferences as a keynote speaker to talk about the company’s successful business model.
+He has also represented &Beyond at various workshops, including one where he discussed the release process and post-release management of jaguars in wildlife territories in Argentina.
+Prior to this, he was also invited to Corrientes to deliver a talk on the significance of veterinarians in wildlife translocations.

 Les affectionately describes his education as “a doctorate from the University of Hard Knocks”.
 Despite his lack of university education, he has been involved in professional game capture and wildlife management for all of his working life and has successfully translocated more than 40 000 animals.

 An adventurer at heart, Les is an advanced scuba diver, has sky dived and is a licenced private pilot.
 He has basic practical experience in electrics, mechanics, welding and woodwork, skills that he has found very useful in the translocation profession.
 He is a keen naturalist, an avid birdwatcher and passionate about sport and flying, building his own model airplanes.
 In his early years at &Beyond Phinda Private Game Reserve he flew a micro-light over the reserve for four years to carry out boundary checks.
 These remain some of his most treasured memories.
 Les lives with his wife Lynette and has two sons, who were both raised at &Beyond Phinda.